dogfew/dla_tts/README.md

 ## Installation

-Make shore that your python version >= 3.10
+Make sure that your python version >= 3.10

 Run commands in `evaluate_script.sh`
 ```shell